GhaithKhmili/GRPiOS/README.md

-# Custom Linux OS and Toolchain based on buildroot
+# Custom Raspberry Pi Linux OS and Toolchain based on buildroot